-With windows looking across the harbour on one side and our fourteenth century courtyard on the other, our tearoom is a pleasant spot, open to all in need of light refreshments.
-You don’t need to pay for museum admission to use the tearoom but we hope that you will visit our fascinating exhibitions having been fortified with homemade soup and sandwiches and treated yourself to a warming tea or coffee and a homemade cake or scone.
+With windows looking across the harbour on one side and our fourteenth century courtyard on the other, our café is a pleasant spot, open to all in need of light refreshments, whether it be for breakfast to start your day off well, lunch to recharge the batteries or in the afternoon, tea and an irresistible piece of cake.
+You don’t need to pay for museum admission to use the café but we hope that you will visit our fascinating exhibitions having been fortified with homemade soup, jacket potatoes and sandwiches, or treated yourself to a warming tea or coffee and a homemade cake or scone.

-Please note that the Tearoom closes one hour before the Museum closing time.
+Please note that the WAVES Café closes half an hour before the Museum closing time.

-Our tearoom seats around 50, spilling over into our bright, wood-panelled Merchant’s Room gallery – an eighteenth century merchant’s dwelling – which hosts twelve community art exhibitions a year.
+Our café seats around 40, spilling over into our bright, wood-panelled Merchant’s Room gallery – an eighteenth century merchant’s dwelling – which hosts twelve community art exhibitions a year.

-Part of the tearoom is accessible to disabled visitors and families with push chairs.
-We also have high chairs if required.
+Part of the café is accessible to disabled visitors and families with push chairs.
+We also have highchairs available.

-The tearoom is very much part of the welcoming, informal and lively atmosphere to be found at the museum - browse a book from our Used Books basket, take your sandwich and coffee outside if it’s a nice day, let the kids have a play at our Activity Corner, get a window seat and sample local products like our freshly baked Barnett’s rolls and oatcakes as you watch the world go by.
+The WAVES Café is very much part of the welcoming, informal and lively atmosphere to be found at the museum.
+When the weather is warmer, take your sandwiches/snacks and beverages outside to our courtyard seating area or sit in a window seat and sample local products such as a freshly baked Barnett’s roll filled with a choice of filling, as you watch the world go by.